 The Tin Can API (or xAPI) is slowly creeping into the world of course design.
 If you’re not familiar with this replacement to the SCORM standard, listen to this podcast interview about Tin Can for a good explanation.

-With Tin Can API, designers can capture learning activities that take place in the wider world rather than in the limited environment of the learning management system.
+With Tin Can API, designers can capture learning activities that take place in the wider world, not the limited environment of the LMS.
 For example, the API can be used for tracking activities that will lead to a particular career.
 Or it can capture user keystrokes as someone is learning new software to see where the biggest problems occur.

 7. Crowd-sourced Learning